Trial of Psilocybin versus Escitalopram for Depression

 Psilocybin is a psychedelic compound that occurs naturally in the psychoactive psilocybe genus of mushrooms.
 It has been shown to reduce depressive symptoms in several clinical trials, including a small open-label trial involving patients with treatment-resistant depression.

-To access this content, you must purchase one of the following memberships: Business Membership, Business Membership Unlimited, Sprout Membership, Pro Membership, Pro Membership Unlimited or Insider Membership.
+To access this content, you must purchase one of the following memberships: Business Membership, Business Membership Unlimited, Pro Membership, Pro Membership Unlimited or Insider Membership.
 The membership will give you access to exclusive data, including summaries of psychedelic research papers, extended company info, and our member-only visualisations.
 Save yourself multiple hours each week by accessing Blossom’s resource library.

 Futher Notes